floorrinse/coffee/README.md

 # [coffee calc](https://coffeecalc.netlify.app/)
 A pour over coffee calculator based on your coffee to bean ratio.
+Built with [Bootstrap](https://getbootstrap.com/).

 ## next iterations 🔧 ##
 - [ ] Add a timer